 Positive connection in positive relationships affect our confidence in our choices, confidence to try new things and take risks, confidence in identifying our purpose and being purposeful.
-They cause us to feel confident during uncertainty, hopeful, supported, a sense of belonging, and loved.
+Feeling connected inspires confidence during uncertainty.
+We are more hopeful.
+We feel supported.

 Quality of relationships

-We become a magnet to negative relationships and negative experiences, for example bad performance reviews, we struggle to gain promotions, jobs or contracts, we struggle to grow our business and we attract negative or uncooperative relationships.
-But, just as you have negative experiences when your emotions, mood and perspective are tainted by negative interactions in challenging relationships you will experience positive experiences when you surround yourself with positive and inspiring relationships.
+But, just as you have negative experiences when your emotions, mood and perspective are tainted by negative interactions, you will attract positive experiences when you surround yourself with positive and inspiring relationships.

-Specifically with regard to partners think about how you can make their life better, easier or more comfortable.
-When engaging your colleagues think about how you can collaborate with them, support them to achieve goals or mentor them.
+When engaging your colleagues think about how you can collaborate with them, support them to achieve common goals or mentor them.
 When interacting with family think about what you can do to cause them to feel a stronger sense of belonging, security, comfort and encouragement.

 Other people’s behavior toward you is a reflection of their character and says nothing at all about you.
-It lets you know who they are.
-You have the choice to determine how you want them to impact and influence your life.
+But your behavior toward others speaks loudly about who you are.

 If we want to live our best life, we must be deliberate about whom we are attracting into our life and allowing to influence our energy, creativity, perspective, choices, goals and values.